 If yes, ask the following:

-Please list the software here by name and version.
+Please list the software here by name and version. (we need to check with vendor)

 Please describe what the software is used for.
+To operate the instrument- send brief light pulses and process the light signal that is returned.

 Will the software be used by or transferred to anyone else during your travel?
+No

 If so, to whom? (perform screening)